-The following sections describe how to invoke WebLogic Web Services:
+The following sections describe how to invoke WebLogic Web services:

-- "Overview of Web Services Invocation" on page 6-1 - "Invoking a Web Service from a Stand-alone Client: Main Steps" on page 6-3 - "Invoking a Web Service from Another Web Service" on page 6-12 - "Using a Stand-Alone Client JAR File When Invoking Web Services" on page 6-17 - "Using a Proxy Server When Invoking a Web Service" on page 6-18 - "Client Considerations When Redeploying a Web Service" on page 6-22 - "WebLogic Web Services Stub Properties" on page 6-22 - "Setting the Character Encoding For the Response SOAP Message" on page 6-25
+- Section 6.1, "Overview of Web Services Invocation" - Section 6.2, "Invoking a Web Service from a Java SE Client" - Section 6.3, "Invoking a Web Service from Another Web Service" - Section 6.4, "Using a Stand-Alone Client JAR File When Invoking Web Services" - Section 6.5, "Using a Proxy Server When Invoking a Web Service" - Section 6.6, "Client Considerations When Redeploying a Web Service" - Section 6.7, "WebLogic Web Services Stub Properties" - Section 6.8, "Setting the Character Encoding For the Response SOAP Message"

-Note: The following sections do not include information about invoking message-secured Web Services; for that topic, see "Updating a Client Application to Invoke a Message-Secured Web Service" in Securing WebLogic Web Services.
+Note: The following sections do not include information about invoking message-secured Web services; for that topic, see "Updating a Client Application to Invoke a Message-Secured Web Service" in Oracle Fusion Middleware Securing WebLogic Web Services for Oracle WebLogic Server.

-Overview of Web Services Invocation
+6.1 Overview of Web Services Invocation

-Invoking a Web Service refers to the actions that a client application performs to use the Web Service.
-Client applications that invoke Web Services can be written using any technology: Java, Microsoft .NET, and so on.
+Invoking a Web service refers to the actions that a client application performs to use the Web service.
+Client applications that invoke Web services can be written using any technology: Java, Microsoft .NET, and so on.